frihetselsker/internship2025/RoiBachynskyi/readme.md

 - I spent much time to implement it, but there are still a lot of things to do.
 However, I like it :)

 ## 4 August 2025
-- Had 24 comments from George and around 7 comments from the American
+- Had 24 comments from George and around 7 comments from i509VCB
 - Resolved all their observations
 - Learnt what is `critical_section`
 - A strange bug happened to me yesterday: while working on the improvements, Denis asked me to help him with blocked device.
 I ran `cargo run` with blinky example, then used LinkFlasher, restarted my PC, and all the contents of a folder where `embassy` fork was disappeared.
 Unfortunately, I didn't save my code, so I wrote what I remembered once again.